 For you to block noise through the walls, you need to understand how walls are constructed.
 When constructing houses for sale, contractors try to keep the costs as low as possible.

-To do this, they use the cheapest materials with shared walls containing nothing more than 2X4 studs with a layer of drywall on either side.
+So they use the cheapest materials with shared walls containing nothing more than 2X4 studs with a layer of drywall on either side.

 Some buildings have a layer of fiberglass batt insulation that helps with noise and temperature control.

 The easiest and quickest way of blocking the noises is adding a single layer of regular 5/8” drywall over the existing walls.
-Screw the drywall in place so that it attaches to the wood studs.
+Screw the drywall in place so it attaches to the wood studs.

-The second sheet of drywall increases the STC rating by up to 10 points so that you have a quieter home.
+The second sheet of drywall increases the STC rating by up to 10 points so you have a quieter home.

 Blocking sounds in floor and ceiling

 Are the sounds coming from above or below?
-Whether there are heavy footsteps or loud stereos, you can prevent them so that you can have a quiet house.
+Whether there are heavy footsteps or loud stereos, you can prevent them so you can have a quiet house.

 If the noise is coming from the floor, your first step is to install a carpet that will dull the sounds.
 You should note that you don’t have to install a full carpet.
 A selection of scatter rugs are enough to block most of the sounds.